tinymce/tinymce-docs/README.md

 #### Overriding the tinymce URL in live demos

-All live demos usually get their tinymce.min.js URL from the `tinymce_live-demo_url` setting in the _config.yml file.
+All live demos usually get their tinymce.min.js URL from the `tinymce_live_demo_url` setting in the _config.yml file.
 However, there are some instances where you wish to override this, e.g.

  - You want to push/deploy a branch for a new feature that's only on the 'dev' channel.